-The Counseling Center is open and serving students for Fall 2020.
-In accordance with current professional recommendations for mental health services, we are providing all services via telemental health for the Fall 2020 semester.
+The Counseling Center is open for the Spring 2021 semester and serving students during the COVID-19 pandemic.
+In accordance with current professional recommendations for mental health services, we are providing all services via telemental health.
 Although a team of counselors is on-campus, no in-person services will be provided except for emergencies requiring safety assessments.

-GREAT NEWS!
-Telemental health means that students have a wider range of counselors, groups, and workshops to choose from than they would typically (since campus of attendance is irrelevant to telemental health services.)
-Services provided through telemental health by the Counseling Center include intakes, individual and relational therapy, same-day solution sessions, after-hour crisis response, and drop-in workshops.
+Due to the COVID-19 pandemic response, the Counseling Center is offering telemental health services via Zoom.
+This means that students have a wider range of counselors, groups, and workshops to choose from than they would typically (since campus of attendance is irrelevant to telemental health services.)
+Services provided through telemental health by the Counseling Center include intakes, individual and relational therapy, group therapy, same-day solution sessions, after-hour crisis response, and drop-in workshops.
 Outreach presentations may be offered in-person or virtually based on the number of participants, venue size, and the topic.
-We have several on-demand outreach and workshops presentations that can be viewed without even leaving your residence; visit our On-Demand Outreach and Workshops page.
+We have several on-demand outreach and workshop presentations that can be viewed without even leaving your residence.

-Same-Day Solution Sessions (previously screening or triage sessions): If you are experiencing an urgent need requiring more immediate attention than a regularly scheduled appointment, call the Counseling Center for a same-day Solution Session.
-This same-day appointment is a brief, solution-focused meeting to assist with reducing distress and creating a plan for moving forward.
+Previously called screening or triage sessions, if you are experiencing an urgent need requiring more immediate attention than a regularly scheduled appointment, call the Counseling Center for a same-day Solution Session.
+This same-day appointment is a brief, 30-minute solution-focused meeting to assist with reducing distress and creating a plan for moving forward.

 *After-hours crisis services can also be used by campus partners needing a consultation about a student of concern.

 For Faculty and Staff